-- 1) branded promotional items of a modest value; - 2) business meals (or other hospitality) subordinate in time and focus to the legitimate purpose of a meeting.
+- a) branded promotional items of an insignificant value; - b) business meals (or other hospitality) subordinate in time and focus to the legitimate purpose of a meeting.

 For instance, it does not extend to branded promotional pens, but it does extend to consultancy agreements and speaking engagements for a conference.